jnimish77/Cloud-Computing-and-Programming-using-various-tools/MPI-Matrix-Multiplication/README.md

 # Overveiw

-Matrix Multiplication of two matrix using point to point Communication & Using 10 nodes
+Matrix Multiplication of two of them using point to point Communication & Using 10 nodes

 -mpirun/mpiexec : either can be used